hfxdojo/Lift-Kata/csharp/Lift/ReadMe.txt

 - Convert calls to requests for one lift in the system.
 - Make sure when calls come in, the LiftSystemPrinter doesn't end up printing them as requests

+## As of 2020-10-19 -- What we did:
+- Got the single lift running
+- Started on multiple lifts
+- GOAL: wrap it up next session!
+    - Try to solve for multiple lifts in simplest way possible
+    - Probably: sending call to first lift available instead of ordering by closest?

 Questions:
 - Who should be responsible for tracking Calls?
 LiftSystem or Lift?